hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### The Release Containing the TSS Bootstrap Process

-This release must be at least 1 release after the candidate roster is updated to support entries with a `tssEncryptionKey`.
+This release must be at least 1 release after the `tssEncryptionKey` release.

 The following startup sequence occurs: (This sequence should work for this release and all subsequent releases unless the startup sequence is modified by subsequent releases.)

+TODO: does the platform need to read the tssEncryptionKey from disk and not involve the app?

 1. The app reads the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
 2. The app hands the state and private keys to the platform.